juanoj/Coursera_Capstone/5G_Project.md

 Our data sources for the research we expose here are base on:

-* Previous/historical cell coverage data in the same urban areas, and statistic of number of susbcribers registered per hour.
+* Previous/historical cell coverage data in the same urban areas (from https://opencellid.org), and statistic of number of susbcribers registered per hour (to identify).
-* Geospatial information if the place(s) selected for the analisys.
+* Geospatial information for the place(s) selected for the analisys.
 * Database of businesses located in this area, clasified by category.
+Taken from Foursquare API.